 - Self-help book – No matter how much your friend needs emotional, psychological, or physical help, avoid giving him a book about it unless he specifically says that's what he wants.
 Instead, you might want to buy a gift card to a bookstore and let him choose what he thinks he needs.

 - Anything that looks cheap – You may not have a big gift budget, but you can still find well-made things that don't cost a fortune.
 Instead of a cheaply made article of clothing, give the person a subscription to a fashion magazine.
 Most periodical publishers offer specials throughout the year, and it will be something that reminds the receiver of you for a long time.

 - Personal hygiene items – He might have nose hairs that look like a nose ring or body odor that makes everyone cringe when he steps into the elevator.
 That doesn't mean it's okay to embarrass him in front of people as he enthusiastically rips into his gift at the office party, only to discover nose hair trimmers or an assortment of deodorants.
 You'd be better off finding out what kind of music or reading material he likes and give him a CD or book.

 - Secondhand gift – Unless you are at a white elephant party that involves bringing something you want to get rid of, give the person something that has never been used.
 It's okay to regift an item, but not one that has been opened … and never in front of the person who originally gave it to you.

-- T-shirts or other apparel with rude sayings – You might think that a pullover with the words "Wide Load Coming Through" is funny, but it's insulting to the person opening it.
+- T-shirts or other apparel with rude or crude sayings – You might think that a pullover with the words "Wide Load Coming Through" is funny, but it's insulting to the person opening it.
 Also avoid giving anything with a suggestive phrase.
 Even if you know the person will get the humor, she'll have to be very careful where she wears it.